What is included in the differential diagnosis for suspected premature rupture of membranes (PROM)?

 Premature rupture of membranes (PROM) refers to rupture of the fetal membranes prior to the onset of labor, and it occurs in approximately 8% of pregnancies at term.3 PPROM complicates approximately 3% of pregnancies and is the etiology of 25% to 30% of preterm births.4,5

 Several risk factors for PPROM have been identified, and they are similar to the risk factors for spontaneous preterm labor.
 A history of PPROM in a previous pregnancy is a major risk factor, and the recurrence risk in such instances is 13.5% to 32%.6,7 Additional risk factors include antepartum bleeding, multiple gestation, polyhydramnios, cervical shortening, positive fetal fibronectin (FFN), cerclage, low body mass index (BMI), cigarette smoking, urogenital tract infection, and illicit drug use.8,9 Procedures that result in disruption of the amnion, such as amniocentesis or fetal surgery, have a risk of membrane rupture.
-However, PPROM often occurs in the absence of any identifiable risk ...
+However, PPROM often occurs in the absence of ...